technoboy10/interview-problem-kerbal-csv/README.md

 	* The first line is a header; it contains the names of the fields/columns.
 The rest of the lines are data.
 2. Required - Print the data as JSON; an array of objects.
+	* The entire output of your program should be one JSON array.
+Each object in the array should represent one Kerbal (CSV line).
+The fields of the object should be the column headers.
+I'm not picky about indentation, whitespace, or capitalization though.
 	* This is the JSON validator I will be using:
 	[jsonlint](https://github.com/zaach/jsonlint)

-	For example, I will execute your program by running:
+	For example, I will execute your program by piping its output to jsonlint, something like this:

 	```
 	./yourProgram | jsonlint
 	```

-	* Your project should be easy to run from the command line.
+	* You must provide clear instructions to build and run your code.
+I must be able to compile your code locally from the command line; don't just send me an executable.
-	You must provide us with instructions about how we should run your code.
-You can assume we'll be on a 'unix-y' system (we have access to Windows machines, but our personal work computers are generally OSX or Linux).
-You've got a little flexibility here depending on your language and build system of choice, but here are some rough
+	You can assume we'll be on a 'unix-y' system (our personal workstations are mostly OSX, and our servers are mostly RedHat).
+	We're pretty flexible about the details here, as it will depend a lot on your language and build system of choice, but here are some rough guidelines:
-	guidelines:
 		* OK - `make; ./main`
 		* OK - `maven package; cd target/dist; java -jar main.jar`
 		* OK - `./gradlew -q run`
 		* OK - `python main.py`
-		* Not OK - Making me type more than a few commands at the command prompt
+		* Not OK - Making me type more than a few (3-ish) commands at the command prompt
 		* OK - Putting those commands into a shell script so that I can just run `./my_build_script.sh` or something
-		* Not OK - "To run, click the 'Run' button in Eclipse/IntelliJ/Visual Studio"
+		* Not OK - build/run instructions that involve
+		Eclipse/Visual Studio/IntelliJ/etc
-			* Not that we don't like IDEs, but you shouldn't assume that we use the same one you do.
+			* Not that we don't like IDEs (we use them every day), but you shouldn't assume that we use the same one you do, and they don't make for a very portable/scalable/automatable build system
 3. Optional - Add an option to print the data as XML
 	* You should be able to pass a parameter to the program via the command line.
 Again the format is flexible, but we're